Have you thought about doing a DIY privacy fence?

 But that wasted a lot of urethane because most of it went in between the branches, rather than on them.

-Get the cement mix together and mix it up to the consistency of a very thick shake, using your gloved hands.
+Get the cement mix together and mix it up to the consistency of a mud pie, using your gloved hands.

 Spray the vegetable oil into the planter mould and pour in the concrete.

-Wait about 10-15 minutes, then push the head of a screw into each container with concrete so that they are about an inch in.
+Wait about 10-15 minutes, then push the head of a screw into each container of concrete so that they are submerged about an inch inside.

-Make sure they are in the center and are straight and level.
+Take care that they are in the center and are straight.

-Note: These will cure in about an hour, and you shouldn’t attach them until they have fully cured.
+Note: These will cure in about an hour, but you shouldn’t attach them until they have fully cured.
 The following day is ideal.

-While they are curing- during that first hour, you should check back a couple of times to make sure they stay centered, straight and level.
+While they are curing –during that first hour, you should check back a couple of times to make sure the screws haven’t started leaning.

-Also, I recommend not moving them too much within the concrete or they will be too loose to screw into the beam.
+Also, I recommend not moving them too much within the curing concrete or you may end up loosening them within the concrete and the screws will be too loose to screw properly into the beam.

-If one does get loose like one of mine did, it’s okay because I have a fix, which I’ll get to in Step 6 below.
+If a screw does become too loose, like one of mine did, it’s okay because I have a fix, which I’ll get to in Step 6 below.

-First you will want to check each side of the beam and look for the side that has the least amount of knots.
+First, you will check each side of the beam and look for the side that has the least amount of knots.

 Mark the center location for two of the concrete feet for each end.
 Mark them out at about 5″ down from the end.

-Next, to mark the center of each foot, measure in at 1 ¼” from each side.
+Next,mark the center of each foot by measuring in at 1 ¼” from each side.
 Then drill a pilot hole that fits the width of the screws in the concrete feet.

-Next, prepare for drilling the holes and divide up the branches and then group them by the size of the base of the stem.
+To prepare for drilling the holes, you’ll need to group them by the size of the base of the stem.

 Separate them into large, medium and small piles.

-Choose your drill bit sizes according to the diameter of the branches you got.
+Choose your drill bit sizes according to the diameter of the ends of your twigs.

-Now start by drilling, with the corded drill, the largest holes and drill these down the center of the beam.
+Now use the corded drill to drill the largest holes down the center of the beam.

-You will have to test these as you go to make sure you drill enough holes of the right size for the size branches you have.
+You will have to test these as you go to make sure you drill enough holes to fit the sizes of the twigs you have.
 It’s a bit of trial and error.

 Next, move to the medium size bit and drill to each side of the large holes in an off center pattern.